Last updated: July 13, 2026

 Final Thoughts on a Perfect Chicago Weekend Trip

 Chicago has so much to offer and we love to visit!
+It really is a special city.
 You will have no trouble filling and enjoying your time for a short weekend getaway!
-Between a variety of accommodations, food, entertainment and transportation, visitors truly have so much to experience throughout the city of Chicago.
-The city is also amazingly clean and easy to get around!
+Between a variety of accommodations, food, entertainment and transportation, you truly have so much to experience throughout the city of Chicago.
+The city is also amazingly clean and easy to get around which we love!

 Have you tried any of these top suggestions in Chicago?
 Which locations from our list are you most excited to check out or what should we add to the list?